 What The Scammers Gain

 As noted, one of the most common goals of these scammers is to install malware on your computer.
 Once installed, the malware can work quietly in the background performing its dastardly deeds.
 At the end of the call, the scammer may tell you that the problem has been resolved so you’ll hang up and go about your business as usual.
 But, next time you log in to your bank’s website the malware lurking on your computer can record your keystrokes and send the information to criminals waiting online.
 The criminals can then hijack your bank account and steal your money.
 Or the malware may steal other sensitive information stored on your computer.

 The malware may also allow the criminals to control your computer from afar and use it to send spam and scam messages and perpetrate other fraudulent activities.

 Moreover, if the scammers have tricked you into paying a fee for their “services”, they will now have your credit card details and can conduct fraudulent transactions in your name.

 And, by combining information they learned about you during the phone call with information stolen from your computer, the scammers may even be able to steal your identity.

-How To Recognize These Scams and Avoid Becoming a Victim
+How To Recognise These Scams and Avoid Becoming a Victim

 Firstly, keep in mind that software companies such as Microsoft or security firms such as Symantec will never cold-call you about a supposed virus infection or hacking attack.
 These companies will sell you software or Internet services, but they are not monitoring your computer for problems.